DerSpeedMann/UnturnedStorePluginChecker/README.md

 * **UpdateChecker**: allows checking for plugin updates for any plugin on https://unturnedstore.com
 * **WorkshopChecker**: allows checking if required mods are loaded and if the server ip is whitelisted / not blacklisted from any workshop item.

+# Contact:
+If you have questions, feature request or find any bugs, please contact me on Discord SpeedMann#7437

 # Setup:
 ```cs